Aerros/sql-server-assessment/README.md

     4. The last one                       STOPAT + RECOVERY
     5. Always to a new name, with MOVE for each file

+This is also the drill for `runbooks/RUNBOOK_02_oops_query.md`.

 ---

-# maintain/
+# maintenance/

-Calls to Ola Hallengren's maintenance solution — the settings I actually use.
+Calls to Ola Hallengren's maintenance solution — the settings actually used here.

 **Ola's script is not in this repo, deliberately.** It is roughly 5,000 lines he maintains and updates.
 Install from `ola.hallengren.com`; don't vendor a copy that will drift.
-What lives here is the part that is mine: which parameters I chose, and why.
+What lives here is the part that's mine: which parameters were chosen, and why.

 The script itself documents almost nothing — the parameter reference is entirely on the website: